 A Koch Institute Partnership for Postdoctoral Catalytic Cancer Research at MIT

-The program is funded by Koch Leadership Council member Kiran Mazumdar-Shaw, who is chair and managing director of Biocon, one of India’s largest biotechnology firms.
-Started in early 2011, the Mazumdar-Shaw Fellows Program will bring fellows at the postdoctoral level to the Koch Institute to train for a period of two years.
+The program is funded by Kiran Mazumdar-Shaw, chair and managing director of Biocon, one of India’s largest biotechnology firms.
+Started in 2011, the Mazumdar-Shaw Fellows Program brings fellows at the postdoctoral level to the Koch Institute to train for a period of two years.
 Those researchers will then return to India to help jump-start cancer research programs there.
-As part of the program, MIT faculty will also travel to India to interact with scientists there.
+As part of the program, MIT faculty also travel to India to interact with scientists there.
+Read more about the Mazumdar-Shaw fellowship program and its potential impact on the growing cancer problem in India.

 ![]() |